 For example, if someone goes on google and types in “business card printing in NYC,” how quickly is the user exposed to your printing company?

-It is widely known that those businesses that appear on the first page of search terms generate the most sales from that researching.
+It is widely known that those businesses that appear on the first page of search terms generate the most sales from that research.

-For this specific article, we will focus on quick tips to market your business with search engine optimization using organic or natural techniques.
-We will provide you some references if you want to go deep in the SEO studies.
+We will focus on quick tips to market your business with search engine optimization using organic or natural techniques for this specific article.

-There is the option to create paid search engine optimization techniques, but we won’t go into those here simply because they are generally costly and more importantly, over 80% of search engine users never click on paid search ads.
+There is the option to create paid search engine optimization techniques.
+Still, we won’t go into those here simply because they are generally costly, and more importantly, over 80% of search engine users never click on paid search ads.